Dinista/Depth-First-Search/README.md

 This implementation involves a program that reads a <a href="https://en.wikipedia.org/wiki/Directed_graph" style="text-decoration: none;">directed graph</a> from user input, displaying its <a href="https://en.wikipedia.org/wiki/Strongly_connected_component" style="text-decoration: none;">strongly connected components</a>.
 If there are no cycles, it also provides its <a href="https://en.wikipedia.org/wiki/Topological_sorting" style="text-decoration: none;">topological sorting</a>.

 ## How it works
-First the program will read the <b>vertices and edges</b> number (v e), then after entering those values it will star to read the pairs of vertices (representing the edges).
+First the program will read the <b>vertices and edges</b> numbers (v e), then after entering those values it will star to read the pairs of vertices (representing the edges).
 The graph is represented through an <b>adjacency list</b> and <b>depth-first search</b> is applied to find <b>strongly connected components</b>, <b>topological sorting</b>, and possible <b>cycles</b>.

 ## How to use

 ### Input
-First of all it's necessary to inform the number of vertices and the number of edges in one line (v e), as and exemple for a graph with 6 vertices and 6 edges:
+First of all it's necessary to inform the number of vertices and the number of edges in one line (v e).
+An example for a graph with 6 vertices and 6 edges:

 ```
 6 6
 ```
-then, press enter and start to input each edge path, from a vertice to another, an example of input will be:
+then, press enter and start to input each edge path, from a vertice to another, an example of complete input will be:

 ```
 6 6